In the application bar, click the GPU Performance icon to display the GPU Performance settings in the Preferences panel.

-This means that you get a significant performance boost: InDesign runs faster and more smoothly than ever before.
+This means that InDesign runs faster and smoother than ever before.

-To use GPU Performance, your Mac should have a minimum of 1024 MB of VRAM (2 GB recommended), and your computer must support OpenGL version 4.0 or greater.
+To use GPU Performance, your Mac should have a minimum of 1024 MB of VRAM (2 GB recommended), and your computer must support Metal or minimum OpenGL version 4.0 or greater.